BestTimesToVisit.com Logo

 nature

-Escape the city bustle in Seattle's largest urban park, a true nature lover's paradise.
+Escape the urban bustle at Discovery Park, Seattle's largest natural area.
 Hike through lush forests to reach the dramatic West Point Lighthouse and enjoy sweeping views of Puget Sound and the Olympic Mountains.
-Keep an eye out for bald eagles and seals, especially during the quieter weekdays.
+It's a surprisingly wild and tranquil oasis within the city limits.

 Best time: May-Oct